Northern Lights photos

 Article and eBook

-I wrote a free article titled: How to Photograph the Northern Lights that addresses basic instructions and tips on how to photograph the northern lights.
-Where to go, how to dress, batteries, lens types, etc. It served as the basis for a much more extensive and comprehensive treatment on the subject which turned into a wonderfully illustrated, 330-page tutorial that will equip you with all of the critical information necessary to capture your own photos of the northern light.
+I wrote a complimentary article titled: How to Photograph the Northern Lights that addresses basic instructions and tips on photographing the northern lights.
+Where to go, how to dress, batteries, lens types, etc. It served as the basis for a much more extensive and comprehensive treatment of the subject,t which turned into a wonderfully illustrated 330-page tutorial that will equip you with all the critical information necessary to capture your photos of the northern light.
 It is in a digital eBook format: How to Photograph the Northern Lights eBook.